corda/corda/CONTRIBUTING.md

 ## Project Leadership and Maintainers

 The leader of this project is Mike Hearn, who is also the Lead Platform Engineer at R3.
 The project leader will appoint a primary maintainer of the project, to whom responsibility is delegated for merging community contributions into the code base and acting as a central point of contact for the community.
 In addition, developers employed by R3 who have passed our technical interview process have commit privileges to the repo.
 All R3 contributions undergo peer review, which is documented in public in GitHub, before they can be merged.
 The community is encouraged both to observe and participate in this review process.

+## Community Locations

+The Corda maintainers, developers and extended community make active use of the [Corda Slack](http://slack.corda.net/).
+We also support a very active community of question askers and answerers on [Stack Overflow](https://stackoverflow.com/questions/tagged/corda).

 ## Developer Certificate of Origin